JetFault/bem-classnames/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in classNames.
+Thanks for your interest in bem-classNames.
 Issues, PRs and suggestions welcome :)

 Before working on a PR, please consider the following: